home-assistant/home-assistant.io/source/_components/camera.yi.markdown

   required: true
   type: string
 password:
-  description: The password to the FTP server on the camera (from above), can be any string as the current firmware doesn't allow setting ftp passwords.
+  description: The password for the FTP server running on the camera.
+Can be any string as the current firmware doesn't allow setting FTP passwords.
   required: true
   type: string
 path: